 What are biopsy markers?

-The clip marks the exact site of the cancerous area so that it can be located easily at the time of the surgery.
-This is especially important if a patient has chemotherapy or other systemic treatments that change the size and shape of the cancerous mass.
-In some cased it can even disappear after treatment.
+This is especially important if a person has chemotherapy or another systemic treatment that change the size and shape of the mass.
+The mass may also disappear after treatment.

 Preparing for a biopsy

-Patients are advised not to use deodorant, powder, lotion, cream, or perfume on their arms or breasts on the day of the biopsy.
+Do not use deodorant, powder, lotion, cream, or perfume on the arms or breasts on the day of the biopsy.

-Before the procedure, the patient should let the doctor know if they:
+Before the procedure, a person should let the doctor know if they:

-- Have taken aspirin during the previous week
+- have taken aspirin in the previous week

-- Are taking anticoagulants (blood-thinning drugs), such as heparin or warfarin
+- are taking anticoagulants (blood thinners), such as heparin or warfarin

-- Have a cardiac pacemaker or any electronic device implanted within their body, in case the doctor plans to use MRI during the procedure
+- have a cardiac pacemaker or any electronic device, in case the doctor plans to use an MRI

-Before leaving, the patient should find out how and when they will get the results.
+Before leaving, find out how and when the results will arrive.

 After the biopsy

-Patients who have general anesthesia will go to the recovery room for observation after the procedure, and when their blood pressure, heart rate, and breathing are stable, and they are mentally alert, they will be discharged.
-They may still be a little drowsy and should arrange for someone else to drive them home.
+When their blood pressure, heart rate, and breathing are stable and they are mentally alert, they will be able to go home.
+They may still be a little drowsy and should arrange for someone else to drive them.

-After a biopsy, the area around any stitches must be kept clean and dry.
+After a biopsy, the area around any stitches must remain clean and dry.
 If there are no stitches, the medical team will give instructions about removing the dressing or bandage.